Fireside (band)

-Fireside is a Swedish, Grammis Award-winning rock band that formed in the Swedish hardcore scene in the early 1990s.
-After finding moderate success as a post-grunge/alternative metal band, yet tiring of playing half-filled venues, Fireside adopted an emo/pop punk sound in 1998.
-In 2000, with the release of Elite, the band took a more experimental approach to rock, but 2003's All You Had saw the band shift toward garage rock.
+Fireside is a Swedish rock band that formed in the Swedish hardcore scene in the early 1990s.
+After finding moderate success as a post-grunge/alternative rock band, yet tiring of playing half-filled venues, Fireside adopted an emo/pop punk sound in 1998.
+In 2000, with the release of Elite, the band took a more experimental approach to rock, but 2003's All You Had saw the band shift towards garage rock.

 After a lengthy hiatus Fireside returned to playing live in 2016 and consequently a new album named Bin Juice was released in 2022.
 However, only singer/guitarist Kristofer Åström and guitarist/producer Pelle Gunnerfeldt appear on the record, joined by bassist and occasional vocalist Kate Breineder and several drummers.

-The 1996 American Recordings reissue of their album Do Not Tailgate (originally released in 1995 by Startrec Management) featured cover art by Daniel Clowes.
-The record store sales counter in the 2000 film High Fidelity displayed a Fireside sticker.